Molesmalo/StarWarsMod4AirMash/README.md

 First press a radio the key:
 - `Z`, for sending to All Players
-- `X`, for sending only Team Members
+- `X`, for sending only to Team Members
-- `C`, to send using a Bubble over your ship
+- `C`, to say something using a bubble over your ship

 Then, press a number key (`0`-`9`), to send the desired message.
 You can also cancel (and hide this panel), by pressing the respective radio key again.